UBC-MDS/credit_default_prediction_group_20/doc/credit_default_analysis_report.md

 LogisticRegression.
 Hence, for our final model, we eliminate KNeighborsClassifier and LogisticRegression.
 On comparing RandomForestClassifier and SVC, we see that both of them have approximately the same F1 scores.
+As there is a tie in the F1 scores, we pick the model with lower Type II errors.
 RandomForestClassifier and SVC differ in the fact that SVC can lower Type II errors better than RandomForestClassifier as SVC has a higher recall score.
 Conversely, RandomForestClassifier is performing well in terms of lowering the Type I errors.
-Since it is of paramount importance to reduce the false negatives introduced by the model, pick SVC to move forward.
+Since it is of paramount importance to reduce the false negatives introduced by the model, we pick SVC to move forward.

 <center>